The 12-24mm F4.5-5.6 EX DG ASPHERICAL HSM

-More and more manufacturers are producing a line of lenses that concentrate on the “super-wide” end of the spectrum and this Sigma super wide angle lens is no exception.
+More and more manufacturers started producing lines of lenses that concentrate on the "super-wide" end of the spectrum and this Sigma super wide angle lens is no exception.

 Technical Specifications